 What a waste of opportunities if no one came to your event!
 The wasted time and resources--how dreadful!
 Prevent this by planning ahead of time--possibly even months.
 List everything you need!
 Send out invitations early and secure confirmations (RSVP)!

 With enough preparation, charisma, hard work, and a bit of luck , conducting a solar open house can be a powerful edge against your competitors which do most of their campaign online.
-For something as technical and complicated as solar PV panel installations, face-to-face interactions would immediately enlighten misunderstanding and doubts about solar power.
+For something as technical and complicated as solar PV panel installations, face-to-face interactions would immediately enlighten misunderstandings and doubts about solar power.